apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name                    Default              Description
 ===============================  ===================  =============================================================================================
-**type**                         --                   Must be set to ``org.apache.flume.sink.kafka.KafkaSink`` **kafka.metadata.broker.list**   --                   List of brokers Kafka-Sink will connect to, to get the list of topic partitions
+**type**                         --                   Must be set to ``org.apache.flume.sink.kafka.KafkaSink`` **brokerList**                   --                   List of brokers Kafka-Sink will connect to, to get the list of topic partitions
                                                       This can be a partial list of brokers, but we recommend at least two for HA.
                                                       The format is comma separated list of hostname:port topic                            default-flume-topic  The topic in Kafka to which the messages will be published.
 If this parameter is configured,